dmnelson/winston/README.md

 ```

 **IMPORTANT NOTE: Depending on the number of variables and the size of the domain it can take a long time to test all different possibilities.
-In that case it'll be recomendable to use of ways to reduce the number of iterations, for example, removing an item from a shared domain
+In that case it's recommended to use heuristics or stronger solvers like MAC to reduce the number of iterations.**
-when it is tested ( A `queue` type of structure, that would `pop` the value on the `each` block).**

 ### More examples

 Check the folder `spec/examples` for more usage examples.
-The `spec/examples/map_coloring_spec.rb` example is a good starting point for small graph problems.
+The `spec/examples/map_coloring_spec.rb` example is a good starting point for small graph problems, and it demonstrates
+using the MAC solver via `csp.solve(:mac, ...)`.

 ## TODOs / Nice-to-haves

-- Currently only algorithm to solve the CSP is Backtracking, implement other like Local search, Constraint propagation, ...
+- Add more named constraints (sum, all_equal, in_range, ...)
-- Add constraint propagation and other inference techniques
+- Add additional inference techniques (backjumping, nogood recording, ...)
+- Add more solver examples and benchmarks

 ## Contributing